Professional Statements About Hair Tissue Mineral Analysis

 implementation of statistic pattern recognition methods, it has been found that

-the concentrations of Tes (trace elements) in hair can remarkably reflect
+the concentrations of trace elements in hair can remarkably reflect different

 - Leung PL, Huang HM., Following the recovery of naso-pharyngeal cancer